Having a bipolar mother – what life is like.

 I hope this will help others to understand the consequences of improperly treated mental illnesses.
 I believe she wouldn’t have had such severe symptoms if she had been properly treated.

 Did you grow up with a bipolar mother?
 Or a bipolar father?
 If so, what was your experience like?
+How does your Bipolar parent continue to affect your life?
 I’d like to hear the perspective and experiences of others.
 I’ve often wondered how many others grew up the way I did.